top of page

 Ramen from Original Tomato Ramen Sanmi 333

 At the top of our agenda after arriving was...RAMEN!
 Our favorite comfort food during the cold winter months in Japan!
 Our destination was the Ramen Stadium in Canal City, a shopping complex featuring a section specifically for different ramen shops.
 Our goal was to try the renowned Original Tomato Ramen Sanmi 333, the highest-rated ramen spot according to Google reviews in this venue.
 It was delicious and a fantastic beginning to our journey in Japan.
+Unfortunately this location is temporarily closed.
 There are plenty of other ramen choices available, so enjoy exploring your options.

 After that, we ventured into Canal City itself, which is a spacious open-air mall area.
 We enjoyed the water fountain show, known as Canal City Hakata Sun Plaza Stage.
 Check out our YouTube video to get a better look at what we did!